andresprincipe/dataengineering_final_team7/README.md

 - open Pgadmin and connect to the server from the container
 - Run the sql script to initalize the database
 - Run python script to input data into databse
+- The name of our server is:
+- host: , port:, username:, password:
 ... add Docker install instructions with appropriate commands ...

 ... add any aditional set up instructions ...